Manshi-shreya/ByteVerse_EmpowerHer/README.md

 2.Connecting a database so that the users upcoming period can be reflected unto the profile page for proving more personalized feature and adding a reminder feature so that the users can be notified for any kind of reminder they add to the profile.

+**Installation Steps**

+1. Getting Started with Create React App

+2. In the project directory, you can run:

+   npm start
+   Runs the app in the development mode.

+**Dependencies**

+-google-map-react

+-react-calendar

+-axios

+-react-calendar

+-react-moment

+-firebase

 **🖋️ Note :**

 -This repository started as a README file with all the information about this project.